YASWANTHGEDDA/chatbot/README.md

     *   *(For testers: `ffmpeg` is often required by `yt-dlp` for merging separate video/audio streams or converting to MP3.
 Ensure `ffmpeg` is installed and in the system PATH on the Python server environment.)*

 ---

-This detailed breakdown should give your mentor a clear understanding of how each tool is intended to be used from the frontend, what happens behind the scenes, and what kind of output to expect.
-It also includes hints for testers regarding common dependencies.